datanav/docs/training/040_projects_and_infrastructure/020_Beginner.rst

   Testing and testdata is used for...

   - validating transformation of data meets desired shape
-  - validate dataflows run as expected
+  - validating dataflows run as expected
-  - ensure changes made are robust enough to be pushed to production
+  - ensuring changes made are robust enough to be pushed to production

 Extending on the testing aspect of running your CI/CD workflows via the Sesam CLI - testdata comes into play.
 In practice, testing via the Sesam CLI uses testdata defined in your embedded data.
 As such, testdata is used in a Sesam project to allow for testing of a given change with respect to an intended outcome.
 This is useful because it allows for verification in a self-contained space without relying on real life data or an active system that receives and/or retrieves data.
 As such, testing is useful in creating a controlled environment in which you can fine-tune and verify that your shape of data aligns with how you want it to look like when it hits production and leaves your personal Sesam development node.